microsoft/TypeScript-Handbook/pages/quick-start/knockout.md

 ```

 Notice there are three script tags.
-First, you'll include RequireJS itself.
+First, we're including RequireJS itself.
-Then you'll map the paths of our external dependencies so that RequireJS knows where to look for them.
+Then we're mapping the paths of our external dependencies in `configure.js` so that RequireJS knows where to look for them.
-Finally, we have a call to `require`, which contains the list of modules we'd like to load.
+Finally, we're calling `require` with a list of modules we'd like to load.

 # Add a TypeScript configuration file

-At this point, you'll want to bring your TypeScript files together - both your `hello.ts` as well as your typings files.
+You'll want to bring your TypeScript files together - both the code you'll be writing as well as any necessary typings files.

 To do this, you'll need to create a `tsconfig.json` which contains a list of your input files as well as all your compilation settings.
 Simply create a new file in your project root named `tsconfig.json` and fill it with the following contents.